mafredri/zsh-async/README.md

 ## Overview

-`zsh-async` is a small library for running asynchornous tasks in zsh without requiring any external tools.
+`zsh-async` is a small library for running asynchronous tasks in zsh without requiring any external tools.
 It utilizes `zsh/zpty` to launch a pseudo-terminal in which all commands get executed without blocking any other processes.
-Checking for completed tasks can be done manually, by polling, or better yet, automatically whenever a process has finnished executing by notifying through a `SIGWINCH` kill-signal.
+Checking for completed tasks can be done manually, by polling, or better yet, automatically whenever a process has finished executing by notifying through a `SIGWINCH` kill-signal.

 This library bridges the gap between spawning child processes and disowning them.
-Child proccesses launched by normal means clutter the terminal with output about their state, and disowned proccesses become separate entities, no longer under control of the parent.
+Child processes launched by normal means clutter the terminal with output about their state, and disowned processes become separate entities, no longer under control of the parent.
 Now you can have both!

 ## Usage